-- 3.1 The general criteria for Associate Membership are set out in para 4 of the Articles of Association.
-Within those criteria, it is expected that Associate Members will normally fall into one of three general categories (though other organisations should not be excluded from consideration for Associate Membership): - (a) Individual shipowners based in countries where ICS does not have a national association member; - (b) National associations of shipowners and other shipping interests who do not qualify for full membership (e.g. where they predominantly represent agents/local offices of overseas shipowners, or a particular specialised group of shipowners); and
+3.1 The general criteria for Associate Membership are set out in para 4 of the Articles of Association.
+Within those criteria, it is expected that Associate

+Members will normally fall into one of three general categories (though other organisations should not be excluded from consideration for Associate Membership):
-(c) Regional associations, or international associations who represent specific industry sectors, and who thereby can add value to the work of ICS.

-An application for Associate Membership from an association in a country already represented by a Full Member shall be subject to the consent of that Member.

-- 3.2 Associate Members are expected to meet the general criteria and obligations as for Full Members except where specific criteria/obligations are set out for Associate Members. - 3.3 Associate Members are not eligible to be elected to sit on the Executive Committee. - 3.4 Associate Members are welcome to participate in the work of all other ICS committees and panels as observers, but will only routinely receive circulars for those committees and panels to which they nominate a representative and commit to active participation (which does not necessarily have to be by personal attendance, recognising the difficulties for some associations to attend meetings). - 3.5 Where an Associate Member (other than an international association) represents shipping interests in the same country as a Full Member, it is expected that consultation will take place between the Associate and Full Member before any action is taken by the Associate Member within that country on issues raised by ICS for action by national associations. - 3.6 Where an Associate Member is an international association which develops its own positions on issues on which ICS is actively engaged, or which fall within ICS¢ general remit, then it is expected that the Associate Member will share transparently in the development and outcome of its own position (in the same way that the Associate Member has access to the development and outcome of ICS¢ positions) and seek to give advance notice of any public statement of any such position.
-However, while this is intended to promote open dialogue between the associations and ICS on their respective positions, it does not preclude such an Associate Member from arriving at a position which may be different from that of ICS in respect of its specific sectoral interests.
+- (a) Individual shipowners based in countries where ICS does not have a national association member; - (b) National associations of shipowners and other shipping interests who do not qualify for full membership (e.g. where they predominantly represent agents/local offices of overseas shipowners, or a particular specialised group of shipowners, or are from a country that is already represented by a Full Member); and - (c) Regional associations, or international associations who represent specific industry sectors, and who thereby can add value to the work of ICS. - 3.2 Associate Members are expected to meet the general criteria and obligations as for Full Members except where specific criteria/obligations are set out for Associate Members. - 3.3 Associate Members are not eligible to be elected to sit on the Board of Directors. - 3.4 Associate Members are welcome to participate in the work of all other ICS committees and panels as observers, but will only routinely receive circulars for those committees and panels to which they nominate a representative and commit to active participation (which does not necessarily have to be by personal attendance, recognising the difficulties for some associations to attend meetings). - 3.5 Where an Associate Member (other than an international association) represents shipping interests in the same country as a Full Member, it is expected that consultation will take place between the Associate and Full Member before any action is taken by the Associate Member within that country on issues raised by ICS for action by national associations. - 3.6 Where an Associate Member is an international association which develops its own positions on issues on which ICS is actively engaged, or which fall within ICS's general remit, then it is expected that the Associate Member will share transparently in the development and outcome of its own position (in the same way that the Associate Member has access to the development and outcome of ICS's positions) and seek to give advance notice of any public statement of any such position.
+However, while this is intended to promote open dialogue between the associations and ICS on their respective positions, it does not preclude such an Associate Member from arriving at a position which may be different from that of ICS in respect of its specific sectoral interests